Difference Between Hypertonic, Hypotonic and Isotonic

 Main Differences Between Hypertonic, Hypotonic, and Isotonic

-1. In Hypertonic configuration, the fluids just outside of the cell have a higher concentration of solutes than the fluids within the cell.
-The fluids just outside of the cell have a lower solute concentration than the fluids within the cell throughout the hypotonic configuration.
+1. In the Hypertonic configuration, the fluids just outside the cell have a higher concentration of solutes than those within the cell.
+The fluids just outside the cell have a lower solute concentration than those within the cell throughout the hypotonic configuration.
 Isotonic solutions comprise equal quantities of solutes.

 3. Hypertonic fluids have a greater osmotic pressure than other liquids.
 Hypotonic solutions are those with regions of lower pressures.
 Isotonic solutions have the very same osmotic pressure.